vigetlabs/microcosm/docs/guides/03-actions.md

 # Actions

 Microcosm is a transactional system.
-When an action is pushed into a Microcosm it creates a transaction to represent it.
+Whenever an action is invoked, a transaction will be created to represent the process of resolving it into primitive values.
+They be resolved, rejected, or notify progress.

+When an transaction updates, Microcosm runs through all outstanding transactions to determine the new application state.
+For example, if a Promise is returned from an action, Microcosm will wait for it to resolve.
+The value the Promise eventually returns will then be dispatched to stores.

-At their most basic, actions return primitive values.
+In more complicated scenarios, actions can fail and their associated transactions will be rejected.
+However at their most basic, actions return primitive values:

 ```javascript
 function doSomething (params) {